rust-lang/book/nostarch/chapter20.md

 We have two structs, `Millimeters` and `Meters`, holding values in different units.
-This thin wrapping of an existing type in another struct is known as the *newtype pattern*, which we describe in more detail in the “Using the Newtype Pattern to Implement External Traits on External Types” section.
+This thin wrapping of an existing type in another struct is known as the *newtype pattern*, which we describe in more detail in the “Using the Newtype Pattern to Implement External Traits” section.
 We want to add values in millimeters to values in meters and have the implementation of `Add` do the conversion correctly.
 We can implement `Add` for `Millimeters` with `Meters` as the `Rhs`, as shown in Listing 20-16.